The requirements on imports and exports fall mainly into two categories.

 What is to be imported or exported?

 - The requirements for import and export vary depending on the country and the product.
 The import/export requirements for animals, food and plant products may be very different depending on the country of destination.
-There are often more requirements for animals and products of animal origin than for plant products.

 - By these requirements the country of destination wants to ensure the safety of the product and to stop the spread of animal and plant diseases.
 The requirements can change quickly if there is an outbreak of an animal or plant disease.